phantom-5/KnockMLDatasetGeneration/README.md

 - Change file name in program ( two times )
 - Name files serially, Knock1, Knock2 so on... and Not1,Not2 so on....

-Try do it by Diwali Afternoon.
-Evening re firecracker sound will fuck our dataset so...
+Try do it by today, so that you can all enjoy Diwali.

 ## Please,do